‘We started running’: 8 killed in Texas outlet mall shooting

 Dashcam video circulating online showed the gunman getting out of a car and shooting at people on the sidewalk.
 More than three dozen shots could be heard as the vehicle that was recording the video drove off.

-Allen Fire Chief Jonathan Boyd said seven people including the shooter died at the scene.
-Nine victims were taken to area hospitals, but two of them died.
+Allen Fire Chief Jonathan Boyd said seven people, including the shooter, died at the scene.
+Nine victims were taken to hospitals.
+Two of them died.

-Three of the wounded were in critical condition in the evening, Boyd said, and four were stable.
+Three of the wounded were in critical condition Saturday evening, and four were stable, Boyd said.

 An Allen Police Department officer was in the area on an unrelated call when he heard shots at 3:36 p.m., the department wrote on Facebook.